wiard/punkbank/README.md

 ### The parceling and the 3 x 3 Matrix of ECH

-As Bitmaps is a nice project that people easily understand, the idea of parceling, in my view, was to create further functionality on Bitmaps.
+As Bitmaps is a nice project that people easily understand the idea of parceling was to create further functionality on Bitmaps.
 After several proposals in the Bitmap Discourd I realized people are not on the same page as far as Bitmaps is concerned, so I decided to develop my own implementation of how to reason with parcels on Bitmap.

 ### The original reason